tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 .. warning::

   If Docker has no more than 2G of memory allocated for container use, you may have issues with the ``elasticsearch`` container crashing due to lack of memory.
-If this happens, increase memorgy to at least 3G by going to **Docker > Preferences > Advanced**.
+If this happens, increase memorgy to at least 3G by going to *Docker > Preferences > Advanced*.

 Enable CORS in GeoServer
 ------------------------

-You may want to wait until you actually see a `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_ error in your browser's JavaScript console before performing these steps.
-A short summary is that the GeoServer web server needs to be configured to allow requests to come from a certain client.

 You'll be making requests to the GeoServer container from a port other than the one on which GeoServer is running, which means CORS will come into play.
 Let's enable cross-origin requests within GeoServer.

+.. tip:: You may want to wait until you actually see a `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_ error in your browser's JavaScript console before performing these steps.

 Open a shell within the Docker container and install a text editor (you can also install ``nano`` instead of ``vim`` if you want):::